dzuk-mutant/font_notes/data/metrics.md

 Apple, OS/2 and Windows ascenders and descenders are similar but not the same.

+#### Basic ascenders and descenders

+These are what they are.
+If you're doing CJK characters (or like emoji), then you want to define these in terms of the ['ideographic em-box'](https://docs.microsoft.com/en-gb/typography/opentype/spec/baselinetags#ideoembox) to ensure clean vertical rendering.

+#### usWin ascenders and descenders

+These basically tell Windows where to vertically crop the bitmap rendering of the glyphs according to ascenders.
+If any cropping is unacceptable, set them to greater than equal to yMax.

 - [Information on `usWinAscent ` and it's difference to `sTypoAscender ` and `ascender `.](https://docs.microsoft.com/en-gb/typography/opentype/spec/os2#uswinascent)
 - [Information on `usWinDescent` and it's difference to `sTypoDescender` and `descender`.](https://docs.microsoft.com/en-gb/typography/opentype/spec/os2#uswindescent)